-5 SSA 315 (Revised), Identifying and Assessing the Risks of Material Misstatement through Understanding the Entity and Its Environment
+5 SSA 315 (Revised 2021), Identifying and Assessing the Risks of Material Misstatement

 (b) These matters were addressed in the context of the audit of the financial statements as a whole, and in forming the auditor's opinion thereon, and the auditor does not provide a separate opinion on these matters.
 (Ref: Para.
 A31-A33)